popatre/intro-week-day2-solutions/day-2-final/exports-and-require/contents.md

 You should not need to change any of the code written for the utils functions themselves - unless specified.

+You may need multiple `utils` functions to complete a single task.

 ## Refactor

 Where appropriate, try refactor any challenge in this section to use object destructuring